jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

 > <b>Some chicken scratch we put together during the design cycle on the first day of the competition.</b>

-What the team ended up creating for LD57 was a whole universe called <i>Pipe World</i> for our game titled, <i>“Is it Wrong to Try to Lay Pipe in a Dungeon?”</i>
+With the theme of LD57 announced to be "Depths" to kick off the game jam, the team decided to create a whole universe called <i>Pipe World</i> for our game which we ended up titling, <i>“Is it Wrong to Try to Lay Pipe in a Dungeon?”</i>

 Why pipes?
 Well that’s a great question—one that I think can only be answered with a few interior snapshots of the Labyrinth Dungeon that is the Castle de Appelli.